High School Mentorship in Academic Health Care Administration

 - Current high school transcript

-- A one-page essay describing why they are interested in academic healthcare administration
+- A one-page personal statement describing why they are interested in academic healthcare administration

 - One letter of recommendation from a teacher, coach, or guidance counselor (no family members)